RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - Section 137 of the Evidence Act 1995 (NSW):
       - This section provides the court with discretion to exclude evidence if its probative value is outweighed by the risk of unfair prejudice to the defendant.
   - Precedences:
-    - Richardson v The Queen (1974) 131 CLR 116: The Crown referenced this case in arguing that Mrs. Khan’s prior statement to the police could be used as evidence, even if she recanted it during her testimony.
+    - Richardson v The Queen (1974) 131 CLR 116: The Crown referenced this case in arguing that Mrs. Khan's prior statement to the police could be used as evidence, even if she recanted it during her testimony.
     - R v Blewitt (1988) 62 ALR 503: This case was cited regarding the admissibility of prior statements when a witness deviates from their earlier testimony.
   - Tests:
-    - The court applied the balancing test outlined in section 18(6) of the Evidence Act 1995 (NSW), considering the potential harm to Mrs. Khan and her marital relationship against the importance of her testimony to the Crown’s case.
+    - The court applied the balancing test outlined in section 18(6) of the Evidence Act 1995 (NSW), considering the potential harm to Mrs. Khan and her marital relationship against the importance of her testimony to the Crown's case.
   - Words and Phrases Considered:
     - "Provocation": The defense centered on whether Mr. Khan acted under sudden provocation upon discovering his wife with Abbas, which could reduce his culpability from murder to manslaughter.
     - "Harm to relationship": The court considered the nature of the harm that compelling Mrs. Khan to testify might cause to her marital relationship.
   - Arguments by Party:
-    - Prosecution: Argued that Mrs. Khan’s testimony was crucial to establishing the sequence of events leading to Abbas’s death, particularly to counter the defense’s claim of provocation.
+    - Prosecution: Argued that Mrs. Khan's testimony was crucial to establishing the sequence of events leading to Abbas's death, particularly to counter the defense's claim of provocation.
-      - The Crown also contended that Mrs. Khan’s initial police statement could be treated as evidence under the new Evidence Act, even if she retracted it on the stand.
+      - The Crown also contended that Mrs. Khan's initial police statement could be treated as evidence under the new Evidence Act, even if she retracted it on the stand.
     - Defense: Argued that compelling Mrs. Khan to testify would cause significant harm to her marital relationship, which still endured despite the charges.
       - The defense also suggested that her testimony would lack credibility and that its key points could be corroborated by other evidence, making it unnecessary to compel her testimony.
   - Judicial Opinions:
     - The court, presided over by Justice Abadee, weighed the arguments presented by both parties.
-    - Justice Abadee acknowledged the potential importance of Mrs. Khan’s testimony but ultimately decided that the harm to her relationship with her husband outweighed the benefits of compelling her testimony.
+    - Justice Abadee acknowledged the potential importance of Mrs. Khan's testimony but ultimately decided that the harm to her relationship with her husband outweighed the benefits of compelling her testimony.
   - Legal Reasoning:
-    - The court reasoned that although Mrs. Khan’s testimony could be relevant to the issue of provocation, the potential harm to the marital relationship was significant.
+    - The court reasoned that although Mrs. Khan's testimony could be relevant to the issue of provocation, the potential harm to the marital relationship was significant.
-    - The court also noted that much of the evidence Mrs. Khan could provide was available from other sources, including the defendant’s own statements to the police and other witnesses.
+    - The court also noted that much of the evidence Mrs. Khan could provide was available from other sources, including the defendant's own statements to the police and other witnesses.
     - Therefore, the court chose not to compel Mrs. Khan to testify, as the damage to the marriage outweighed the evidentiary value her testimony might provide.
   - Ratio Decidendi:
-    - The court’s decision was based on the principle that the harm likely to be caused to Mrs. Khan’s marital relationship by compelling her to testify outweighed the desirability of having her evidence presented in court.
+    - The court's decision was based on the principle that the harm likely to be caused to Mrs. Khan's marital relationship by compelling her to testify outweighed the desirability of having her evidence presented in court.
     - The ruling emphasized the court's discretion under section 18 of the Evidence Act 1995 (NSW), prioritizing the protection of personal relationships where the evidentiary value does not justify the potential harm.
   - Result:
     - The court ruled that Mrs. Khan would not be compelled to testify against her husband, and her prior statement to the police was not admitted as evidence.
   - Relevance to Modern Law:
     - This case remains relevant in discussions about the limits of compelling testimony from unwilling witnesses, especially within family contexts.
-    - It highlights the judiciary’s role in safeguarding personal relationships from undue harm during legal proceedings and serves as a precedent for similar cases involving the compellability of spousal testimony.
+    - It highlights the judiciary's role in safeguarding personal relationships from undue harm during legal proceedings and serves as a precedent for similar cases involving the compellability of spousal testimony.
 ## Lecture 2A: Witness Competence and Compellability

   - Witness Competence & Compellability